Golisano Children's Hospital / Pediatric Hospital Medicine

 Pediatric Hospital Medicine

-The Division of Pediatric Hospital Medicine serves our region's children, their families, and their community doctors by providing and designing the highest quality of general pediatric hospital care possible.
-In addition, the academic division strives to lead/develop the URMC’s educational program in pediatric hospital medicine for health care providers and trainees and to conduct nationally recognized clinical, educational, quality improvement, and translational research.
+Pediatric Hospital Medicine serves our region's children, their families, and their community doctors.
+Our academic division leads and develops educational programs in pediatric hospital medicine for healthcare providers and conducts nationally recognized clinical, educational, quality improvement, and translational research.

 A Pediatric Hospitalist...